project-chip/connectedhomeip/docs/guides/ti/matter-users-guide/ti_matter_overview.md

 ## Texas Instruments SimpleLink SDK

-This Texas Instruments Matter GitHub repository contains the software development components and tools that enable engineers to develop Matter based products.
+This Matter GitHub repository contains the software development components and tools that enable engineers to develop Matter based products.
 This repository is the starting point for Matter development on all SimpleLink Thread and Wi-Fi wireless microcontrollers (MCUs).

 The SimpleLink MCU portfolio offers a single development environment that delivers flexible hardware, software, and tool options for customers developing